Mortal/smb-frames/README.md

 ```

 Make sure you have ffmpeg installed and then run the Python 3 program
+`smb-frames.py` with the following arguments:

+* `-i SMB*v132979603.mp4` (filename of the downloaded video run)
-`smb-frames.py` with two arguments: the time point in the video where the run starts,
+* `-f 12.2` (the time point in the video where the run starts)
-and the time point in the video where the run ends.
+* `-t 36:34.2` (the time point where the run ends)
+* `-c 42x14+374+37` (the rectangular region containing the game timer)
+* `-d 0.05` (the number of seconds to add to each split)

 The splits will be placed in `splits.json`.

+# How long does darbian wait after darkness before splitting?

+Download a video of darbian and locate a portion of the video that changes
+whenever he splits, and locate the game timer.
+Now run `darbian-splits.py` with the arguments:

+* `-i "Lost Levels Warpless D-4 World Record attempts-v133288238.mp4"`
+* `-l 54x132+2+322` (portion that changes on splits)
+* `-c 84x28+1118+74` (game timer)

+The first part of the output shows the detected level ends,
+that is, the frames where `smb-frames.py` would make a split
+if not given any `-d`.
+The second part of the output shows when darbian actually made a split.
+Divide the frame difference by the frame rate (60 FPS)
+to the number of seconds to pass to `smb-frames.py -d`.

+# Example output from smb-frames.py

 ```
 rav@alcyone:~/work/smb-frames$ python smb-frames.py -i SMB*v132979603.mp4 -f 12.2 -t 36:34.2 -c 42x14+374+37 -d 0.05